BhargavBhandari90/askaiwp/readme.txt

 == Description ==

-Summarize, explain, and chat — directly on your WordPress site.
+AskaiWP adds an AI-powered chat assistant to the bottom-right corner of your WordPress site.
+Visitors can interact with Gemini AI to:

+- Get a short summary of the current page.
+- Ask questions about the content.
+- Get explanations, highlights, and follow-up answers.

+Perfect for blogs, tutorials, and knowledge bases — AskaiWP brings AI to the front of your content.

+== Features ==

+* Floating AI chat icon.
+* Slide-out chat panel with full-screen height.
+* Gemini AI-powered page summarization.
+* Automatically reads page content.
+* Responsive and mobile-friendly UI.
+* Escape key and outside click support to close chat.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/askaiwp` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress.
+3. Add your Gemini API key in the plugin settings.
+4. You're all set!
+Click the floating icon on any page to start chatting.

 == Screenshots ==

-1. screenshot-1
+1. Chat Bubble.
-2. screenshot-2
+2. Opened AI chat window with summary interaction.
+3. Chatbot Setting.

 == GitHub Repo ==

+Coming soon.

 == Changelog ==

 = 1.0.0 =
-* Inital Release
+* Initial Release.